 Truth time: Many of the best Christmas "specials" were only half a minute long!

-We're talking about holiday-themed television commercials, a select few of which overachieved to become some of our favorite parts of the season.
+We're talking about holiday-themed television commercials, a select few of which overachieved to become some of our favorite parts of the season (along with scoring deals, of course!).
 Show of hands: How many of you still get butterflies when you see those Hershey's Kisses act like sleigh bells?
 Go on, admit it.

 The Campbell's Soup Snowman (1990s)